amymanning1/my-coe-332-hws/homework07/README.md

   "1975",
   "2018",
   "2011", ...]`
-* `curl <redis service IP>:5000/years/1999` returns a list of all the data from the year 1999
+* `curl <flask service IP>:5000/years/1999` returns a list of all the data from the year 1999
 	- **Example Output**: `[
   {
     "2-Cycle MPG": "24.08907",